Five Minutes - Introducing a New Writing System - Abstracting Realism (AR)

 The result is writing that feels immediate and alive, as if the reader is inside the character’s mind in real time.
 Many describe the experience as “a movie in your head.”

 AR blends spoken words, internal thoughts, and emotional shifts into one clear structure.
-It works in all genres—fiction, memoir, literary, romance, thriller, YA, and psychological writing—because it is based on universal human cognition, not plot or style.
+It works in all systems: fiction, memoir, literary, romance, thriller, YA, and psychological writing because it is based on universal human cognition, not plot or style.

 Created over six years, Abstracting Realism™ gives writers a practical, teachable way to make internal experience visible on the page without using heavy description or long explanations.
 It brings readers closer to the truth of what a character is thinking and feeling in the moment it happens.